llm-bible/llm-bible.github.io/_publications/zhu2023chatgpt.markdown

 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2303.06594v1"}
   - {name: "Code", url: "https://github.com/Vision-CAIR/ChatCaptioner"}
-tags: ['GPT', 'Has Code', 'Model Architecture', 'Prompting', 'Reinforcement Learning', 'Uncategorized']
+tags: ['GPT', 'Has Code', 'Model Architecture', 'Prompting', 'Reinforcement Learning']
 ---
 Asking insightful questions is crucial for acquiring knowledge and expanding our understanding of the world.
 However, the importance of questioning has been